joakiol/RealEstateSummaryQuality/README.md

 -   #### `class LabelledVenduData(data, labels)`

     Class for adding labels to a subset of elements in data.
-Becomes `iterable[tuple(element, tuple(float, float))]`, where the first float represents the probability of the summary being bad, and the second float is the probability of summary being good.
+Becomes `iterable[tuple(SummaryReport, tuple(float, float))]`, where the first float represents the probability of the summary being bad, and the second float is the probability of summary being good.

     **Arguments**
     - **`data`**  `(iterable[SummaryReport])`: Input data with elements.